Kenape aku bg title kesinambungan??

 Symptoms

-headaches and seizures.
+The most frequently observed problems related to an AVM are headaches and seizures.
 These symptoms vary from extremely mild neurological events (e.g. unusual sensations) to uncontrolled grand mal seizures.
 Moreover, AVMs in certain critical locations may stop the circulation of the cerebrospinal fluid, causing accumulation of the fluid within the skull and giving rise to a clinical condition called hydrocephalus.

-intracranial hemorrhage) include loss of consciousness, sudden and severe headache, nausea, vomiting, incontinence, and blurred vision, amongst others.
+Symptoms of bleeding within the brain (intracranial hemorrhage) include loss of consciousness, sudden and severe headache, nausea, vomiting, incontinence, and blurred vision, amongst others.
 Minor bleeding can occur with no noticeable symptoms.
 A stiff neck can occur as the result of increased pressure within the skull and irritation of the meninges.
 Impairments caused by local brain tissue damage on the bleed site are possible, including seizure, one-sided weakness (hemiparesis), a loss of touch sensation on one side of the body and deficits in language processing (aphasia).
 A variety of other symptoms can accompany this type of cerebrovascular accident.

 Generally, intense headache, perhaps coincident with seizure or loss of bodily consciousness, is the first indication of a cerebral AVM.
 Estimates of the number of AVM-afflicted people in the United States range from 0.1% to 0.001% of the population.